Roman Catholic Diocese of Münster: Statistics

 As of 31 December 2006, with 4.336 million adherents or 47.1% of local population, nearly half the inhabitants of the Münster diocese were Catholic; due to continuing secularisation, this a decreased percentage compared to earlier periods.
 Sunday Mass attendance reflects this decline over the course of three decades.
 Per the diocesan website: in 2005, 13.6% Catholics attended Sunday Mass; in 2004, this was 14.5%.
 A decade earlier, in 1995, Sunday Mass attendance was about 20% (416,406 churchgoers); in 1985, Sunday Mass attendance was 29.3% (614,839 Catholics); and, in 1975, Sunday Mass attendance was 35.1% or 787,582 persons.
 Over a 30-year period, Sunday Mass attendance declined over 50%.

 As of 18 July 2013, there were 1,129 priests, 296 permanent deacons, and 2,540 religious in the diocese.

 History

 The diocese was canonically erected in 800 by Pope Leo III.
+In 1803 the diocese was secularized by the Imperial Delegates Enactment and broken up into numerous parts.
+Freiherr von Fürstenberg administered as vicar-general the ecclesiastical affairs of the diocese even during the short supremacy of the French (1806-13).
+After his death, in 1810, the administrator was his former coadjutor, Clement Augustus von Droste-Vischering, later Archbishop of Cologne.
+In the years 1813-15 the diocese was administered, without the authorization of the pope, by Count Ferdinand Augustus von Spiegel, arbitrarily appointed by Napoleon, and to whom Droste-Vischering had given his faculties by subdelegation.

+The see had been vacant for twenty years when Ferdinand von Lunninck (1821-25), formerly Prince-Bishop of Corvey, was appointed.
+On account of illness, he left the administration to Jodok Hermann von Zurmühlen, already an old man, whom he made pro-vicar.
+The succeeding bishop was Kaspar Max, Freiherr von Droste-Vischering (1824-46), who, having been auxiliary bishop of the diocese since 1795, had confirmed many hundreds of thousands and ordained over 2200 priests.
+His administration was greatly hampered by the petty and far-reaching supervision of the Government.
+In place of the university, suppressed in 1818, he was able to open, in 1832, an academy with philosophical and theological faculties.

+During the episcopate of John Gregory Müller (1847-70), fruitful popular missions were held in many places, many churches were rebuilt, and a large number of religious houses and benevolent institutions were founded with the active assistance of the laity.
+During the Kulturkampf Bishop John Bernhard Brinkmann (1870-89) suffered fines, imprisonment, and from 1875 to 1884, banishment.
+He witnessed the destruction of much that had been established by his predecessors and by himself.

+In 1886 the old west tower of St. Lambert's Church, Münster was demolished and replaced.

 It lost territory on 23 February 1957 to the newly established Diocese of Essen.